 For men with prostate cancer and women with cervical, uterine and vaginal cancers, this new suite will drastically reduce the amount of time they need to stay in the hospital.
 This is likely to result in cost savings over the course of their treatment.
 Until recently, treating these cancers often involved inserting radioactive material in the patient’s urogenital tract for several hours or days, which caused the patient to become radioactive and require isolation and an extended hospital stay, explained Robert Lee, MD, a Duke radiation oncologist.

 The brachytherapy suite allows for the treatment to be done as an outpatient procedure.
-"It allows us to plan and treat the patient in one hospital area," Lee said.
+"It allows us to plan and treat the patient in one hospital area," Dr. Lee said.
 The entire procedure takes about three hours.
 "It's become a more patient friendly treatment," he added.